silverstripe/silverstripe-environmentcheck/README.md

 Almost, but not really.
 Environment checks differ from unit tests in two important ways:

  * **They test environment specific settings.** Unit tests are designed to use dummy data and mock interfaces to external system.
 Environment checks check the real systems and data that the given environment is actually connected to.
  * **They can't modify data.** Because these checks will run using production databases, they can't go modifying the data in there.
-This is the biggest reason why we haven't used the same base class as a unit test for writing environment checks - we wanted to make it impossible to accidentally plug the a unit test into the environment checker!
+This is the biggest reason why we haven't used the same base class as a unit test for writing environment checks - we wanted to make it impossible to accidentally plug a unit test into the environment checker!

 ## Adding more checks